rileybathurst/sierra-plans/README.md

 I cant build this online as it has private info on it.

-Im kinda confused by the process but in the end it works.

 1. Grab the SVG from the strapi CMS
 2. Place a blank canvas
 3. UseEffect to update the canvas with the SVG after it has been loaded as otherwise theres nothing to change